gammapy/gammapy/docs/development/howto.rst

 #.
 Update the content of the remote specific dataset repository (i.e. `gammapy-extra`, `gammapy-fermi-lat-data`,
    `gamma-cat`).
 #.
-Update the content of your local `gammapy-data` repository and JSON index file by runinng
+Update the content of your local `gammapy-data` repository and JSON index file by running
    `python make_datasets_index.py` in the `dev/datasets/` folder.
 #.
-Push eventual changes in `gammapy-data` to remote repository and re-tag the `master` tag.
+Push eventual changes to remote `gammapy-data` Github repository.

 Fix non-Unix line endings